sammyd/tempodb-vs-mysql/tempodb-vs-mysql.md

 d = client.read(start,end, keys=['value1'], interval="1sec", function="count")
 ```

+Here, since we're using the rollup functionality, we are actually asking the platform for more than to just count the datapoints.
+If we changed the interval to `1day` it would rollup all of the datapoints within the range and return the count of these newly generated datapoints.
+This is not per-se functionality which comes with MySQL.

 We ran 4 different 2-month-long periods and found that the average time required to count the number of datapoints was `16.84s`.
 Extending the request period suffered from the same timeout problem alluded to earlier - a problem with the python client, not the underlying platform.

 #### MySQL